Highway Don't Care: Critical reception

 In his review of the album, Thom Jurek of AllMusic wrote that "the hook is irresistible and McGraw's vocal, paired with the young singer's, is a perfect match."
 Chuck Dauphin of Roughstock also reviewed the song favorably, saying that "this song flows well, with winning performances from two of the format's top vocalists."
 Billy Dukes of Taste of Country gave the song five stars saying that the track is arguably "one of the best collaborations of the decade – maybe even ever.
 Each artist brings his or her best effort to the song from McGraw's Two Lanes of Freedom album.
 'Highway Don't Care' feels like a special moment from the very first listen, and only becomes more cathartic with time."
 Jeff Benjamin of Fuse said the track has "major crossover potential".
 The song was ranked 30th best country song of the 2010s by Taste Of Country.

 Accolades

 Chart performance

-The single has also been a commercial success.
 "Highway Don't Care" debuted at number 13 on the US Billboard Hot Country Songs chart and number 43 on the US Billboard Country Airplay chart for the week of February 23, 2013, due to unsolicited airplay seven weeks before being released to radio.
 It also debuted at number 59 on the US Billboard Hot 100 and number 23 on the Canadian Hot 100 for the week of February 23, 2013.
 The single also debuted at number one on the US Billboard Country Digital Songs chart with 86,000 downloads for the week of February 13, 2013.
 On October 17, 2017, the single was certified triple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming data of over three million units.
 As of November 2017, the song has sold 2.3 million copies in the United States.